FlyingWhalesHQ/cheatsheets/index.md

 ## Cheatsheets for Devs

-A collection of cheatsheets being developed overtime for convenient development.
+A collection of cheatsheets for programming and other subjects.

 You're welcome to contribute to improve existing cheatsheets or add new ones.
 Please open a PR at [https://github.com/FlyingWhalesHQ/cheatsheets](https://github.com/FlyingWhalesHQ/cheatsheets)